How to Find the Best Treatment for Your Psoriasis

 Oral treatments for psoriasis may include methotrexate, which can dramatically clear up psoriasis lesions.
 Oral retinoids with vitamin-A are often used in mild to severe psoriasis cases.
 Biologics are also helpful in controlling your body’s immune response and are often used to treat those with severe psoriasis.

 Psoriasis may never fully disappear and symptoms may never fully go away, but it’s important to find relief from the best possible treatment.
-If you are in Bloomington, Illinois or the surrounding areas and think you may have psoriasis, complete this form to get in touch with a dermatologist at Dermatology & Mohs Surgery Institute.
+If you are in Bloomington, Illinois or the surrounding areas and think you may have psoriasis, get in touch with a dermatologist at Dermatology & Mohs Surgery Institute.
 We’re here to help you with an accurate diagnosis and treatment for psoriasis.